I occasionally do a coffee mask maybe once a month. Initially I would do it once every 3 days but I got lazy >___<

 I'll update when/if I see any results with the cellulite.

 I love Coffeeee!
-To drink it and to use it on my face and body.
+To drink it and to use it in my homemade concoctions.

 On my face